geoschem/GCHP/docs/source/user-guide/debugging.rst

 The first step in debugging run-time errors is always to look at the logs.
 First check the :literal:`gchp.*.log` (* is the start time of the run) to see how far the run got.
-It is possible the error was trapped by HEMCO or GEOS-Chem in which case there will be error messages explaining the problem.
+It is possible the error was trapped by HEMCO or GEOS-Chem in which case there will likey be error messages explaining the problem.
 Also check the standard error log.
 If running on a job scheduler this would be a separate file from the main GCHP log file.
 The error should include a traceback of the error, meaning filenames and line numbers where the error occurred, moving up the call stack from deepest to highest.
 Go to the first file listed and find the line number.
 Also read the error message in the traceback.
-Try to determine in the error is in GEOS-Chem, HEMCO, MAPL, or somewhere else.
+Try to determine if the error is in GEOS-Chem, HEMCO, MAPL, or somewhere else.
 If the error is in MAPL then you should check output file :literal:`allPEs.log`.
 This log provides basic information on the MAPL run, which includes general GCHP infrastructure setup as well as model I/O.